2014 Indonesian presidential election: Candidates

-Nominated
+Nominees

 Previously considered potential

 Before the national legislative elections on 9 April 2014, the following candidates had declared their intention to run for president.
 Following the legislative elections, these candidates were unable to reach the threshold.

 Polling

 NOTE: The quality of polling in Indonesia varies considerably.
 Furthermore, some of the polling institutions provide little information about their polling methods.
 The data set out below should therefore be treated with care.

 NOTE: See cautionary note at the top of this table.

 Timeline

 NOTE: The following timeline refers to some dates which refer to the national parliamentary elections due in mid-2014 as well as other events in addition to the presidential election.
 These dates are noted because events leading up to the national parliamentary elections will, in the minds of voters and party organisers, be closely linked to the presidential election.

 Counting and results

 Following the election on 9 July 2014, Joko Widodo announced his victory based on quick counts of votes from several zones; most of these independent pollsters indicated a Joko Widodo victory (52–53% of votes to Prabowo's 46–48%).
 Prabowo also claimed victory, citing other polls.
 As the official count continued, the KPU released scans of the tally (C1) forms from each polling station on its official website, allowing downloads of the official data.

 In the lead up to the official announcement of the official results by the KPU, Prabowo pushed for the Commission to delay the announcement by two weeks, allowing his party to investigate claimed manipulations of the voting process.
 This request was denied.
 The Prabowo camp also called for a new vote in some zones.
 However, several Prabowo supporters congratulated Joko Widodo on his election or conceded the election.
 PAN politician Hanafi Rais, writing three days before the results were announced, sent a press release which stated: "We congratulate Bapak Joko Widodo and Jusuf Kalla — who will helm the national leadership for the next five years".
-The same day, Prabowo's campaign manager Mahfud M.D. returned his mandate to Prabowo, stating that the election was over; he was replaced by Lt.
+The same day, Prabowo's campaign manager Mahfud MD returned his mandate to Prabowo, stating that the election was over; he was replaced by Lt.
 Gen. Yunus Yosfiah on 22 July 2014.

 Out of fear that inter-party tension could lead to riots such as those which led to the downfall of former president Suharto, the Indonesian government deployed over 250,000 police officers throughout the country.
 In central Jakarta, hundreds of police were stationed – particularly around the KPU's offices.
 Following bomb threats against Jakarta City Hall, after the KPU's announcement military officials tightened security around it Commission's headquarters.
 A group of Prabowo supporters staged a non-violent protest near the offices.